This cacophony of email copywriting tips was initially intended as notes to myself.

 They break the flow.

-Then read your email out loud, again.
+Then read out loud again.

 If you’re as lazy as I am and just skimmed through this post, here are the 10 tips in bullet form: